juan131/k8s-gitops-template/docs/tutorials/deploying-changes.md

 ## Prepare your changes in a feature branch

-- First, you need to create a new feature branch to prepare your changes.
+- First, create a new feature branch to prepare your changes.
 To do so, run the following commands:

 ```bash
 git checkout -b feat/my-branch